05 Mar Alumni Board Current Scholar Profile: Q&A with 2014 Scholar David Andrews

 What’s the best advice you’ve ever received?

 The Four Agreements were introduced to me by an Uber driver in Los Angeles in 2015.
 He had little water bottles and fun-size Snickers in his Honda Odyssey, but was also packing some indispensable life advice.
 The Four Agreements are as follows.
-1. Be impeccable with your word.
-2. Don’t take anything personally 3.
-Don’t make assumptions 4.
+1. Be impeccable with your word, 2.
+Don’t take anything personally, 3.
+Don’t make assumptions, and 4.
 Always do your best.
 I encourage everyone to read The Four Agreements by Miguel Ruiz to learn more.
 The agreements are based on the idea that humans live a “dream” conjured by their perception of the world, but it is possible to control this dream and attain happiness and peace.

 If you could have dinner with one or more people from history, whom would you choose and why?